-- Remove the rear wheel before servicing the pivot assembly.
-Support the swingarm from dropping or falling to prevent damage to the seat tube. - Remove chainstay bridge if applicable.
-See next page. - Clean the pivot axle and frame bore.
-Apply a light film of bicycle bearing grease to both grease before reassembly.
-Too much grease will collect damaging grit.
+- Whenever you remove the pivot, remove the rear wheel to lessen wieght and support the swingarm from dropping. or falling against the seat tube. - Clean the pivot and frame hole and regrease both with a light film before reassembly.
+But, remember, too much grease will collect damaging grit.